domeckert/pyproffit/docs/source/intro.rst

 - Extraction of surface brightness profiles in circular and elliptical annuli, over the entire azimuth or any given sector
 - Fitting of profiles with a number of built-in model or any given user-defined model, using chi-squared or C statistic
+- Bayesian fitting using Emcee and/or PyMC3 with automatic or custom priors
-- Deprojection and extraction of gas density profiles and gas masses
+- Non-parametric deprojection and extraction of gas density profiles and gas masses
 - PSF deconvolution, count rate and luminosity reconstruction in any user defined radial range, surface brightness concentration
 - Two-dimensional model images and surface brightness deviations
 - Surface brightness fluctuation power spectra and conversion into 3D density power spectra